outergroup/vexpr/README.md

 )
 ```

 This tree-structured expression is an intuitive user interface.
 The code takes the shape of how we think about the math being performed.
 The problem with this approach is that running such a kernel runs each subkernel in sequence, rather than running them together as a single vectorized kernel.
-Writing vectorized code is possible, but then you lose the intuitive interface and instead replace it with something tedious and error-prone.
+Manually writing your own kernel with vectorized code is possible, but then you give up the intuitive interface and replace it with something tedious and error-prone.
 The purpose of Vexpr is to let you write code like this without giving up performance.
 You write a tree-structured expression, then you let Vexpr convert it to an equivalent, much faster one.

 Vexpr is useful anywhere where you have: